 In a similar way to how sharing timely and talented fan art can get you paid, an image that goes viral can make artists money.
 But talking about the finances is tricky at the best of times.
-Chuck internet stardom into the mix and it becomes even more difficult to untangle exactly how much cash the phenomenon of your art going viral brings in.
+Chuck internet stardom into the mix and it becomes even more difficult to untangle exactly how much cash your art going viral brings in.

 The initial commission takes off